Carathéodory conjecture: The case of real analytic surfaces

 All the proofs mentioned above are based on Hamburger's reduction of the Carathéodory conjecture to the following conjecture: the index of every isolated umbilic point is never greater than one.
 Roughly speaking, the main difficulty lies in the resolution of singularities generated by umbilical points.
 All the above-mentioned authors resolve the singularities by induction on 'degree of degeneracy' of the umbilical point, but none of them was able to present the induction process clearly.

 In 2002, Vladimir Ivanov revisited the work of Hamburger on analytic surfaces with the following stated intent:

 "First, considering analytic surfaces, we assert with full responsibility that Carathéodory was right.
 Second, we know how this can be proved rigorously.
 Third, we intend to exhibit here a proof which, in our opinion, will convince every reader who is really ready to undertake a long and tiring journey with us."

 First he follows the way passed by Gerrit Bol and Tilla Klotz, but later he proposes his own way for singularity resolution where crucial role belongs to complex analysis (more precisely, to techniques involving analytic implicit functions, Weierstrass preparation theorem, Puiseux series, and circular root systems).

-Mathematical research on the original global conjecture for smooth surfaces
+Application of the analytic index bound

+Hamburger’s umbilic index bound for analytic surfaces leads to restrictions on the position of the roots of certain types of holomorphic polynomials.
+In particular, a holomorphic polynomial is said to be self-inversive if the set of roots is invariant under reflection in the unit circle.
+It can be shown that for a polynomial with self-inversive second derivative, none of whose roots lie on the unit circle, the number of roots (counted with multiplicity) inside the unit circle is less than or equal to ⌊N/2⌋ + 1.
+The proof takes any holomorphic polynomial with the stipulated properties and constructs a real analytic surface with an isolated umbilic point.
+The index is determined by the number of zeros of the polynomial that lie inside the unit circle, and then Hamburger’s bound yields the stated result.